flo-compbio/gopca/docs/source/running.rst

 Running GO-PCA
 ==============

-This section explains the input file formats and shows the usage of the `go-pca.py` command line script.
+This section describes the expression file format used by GO-PCA, and documents the `go-pca.py` command that is used to run GO-PCA.

 Expression file format
 ----------------------

-GO-PCA expects the expression file to be a tab-delimited text file that contains the gene expression values in a matrix layout.
-The first row contains the sample names, the first column represents gene names (the content of the top left cell is ignored).
+The main input to GO-PCA is an expression matrix, with rows representing genes, and columns representing samples.
+GO-PCA expects the expression matrix to be described in a tab-delimited text file that contains the gene expression values in a matrix layout.
+The first row contains the sample names, and the first column represents gene names (the content of the top left cell is ignored).
 A mini-example of a valid expression file with only five genes and three samples is shown below:

 ::